 This is a tough topic.
 It tends to be best handled with a little compassion.
 Keeping those tips in mind, here are three main areas to discuss with your partner when it comes to finances.

 What are your financial priorities?
 Do you value saving the most?
 What about charitable donations?
 You and your partner may differ widely on these items.
 You can still be a united front even though you have different priorities.
 The key is making each other’s priorities valuable to both of you.

 Developing a financial plan to include different priorities is absolutely possible.
-Remember to keep your necessary living expenses and any debt at the forefront.
+Remember to keep your necessary living expenses and any debt management efforts at the forefront.
 Finally, after these items are taken care of, you can then look into other priorities.

 How to Talk Through Debt

 Debt can be very difficult to get through, especially if someone has not been honest with their partner.
 Personally, I had some credit card debt going into marriage.
 I told my husband-to-be about it once we got engaged.
 It was a big relief that this news was received well.
 He appreciated knowing ahead of the wedding.
 We made a plan for debt management right away.

 We both had student loan debt and made a plan to work on that together.
 It wasn’t separate debt anymore; we shared each other’s debt.
 Not everyone chooses this route, but it worked really well for us and the way we combined and managed our finances.

 Address current debt and then move onto future debt.
 Is everyone comfortable with a large mortgage?
 What about car loans?
 Do you want to pay for most things in cash or pay yourself back each month?
 Getting on the same page in this area can make a world of difference.